 - Strong research skills as well as potential for PhD-level work (e.g., Independent Study with a faculty member resulting in a research project, research resulting in a publication, etc.) as evidenced by:

-- Two letters of recommendation from Biostatistics faculty.
+- One letter of recommendation from Biostatistics faculty.

 - Publication(s), grants received, etc.

 - Engagement with the field and department as well as a spirit of curiosity and independent inquiry as demonstrated by:

 - Regularly attending Department Seminars and interacting with the guest speaker and faculty.